 VDES SERVICES

-Deciding to implement a VDES service follows the decision matrix provided in [Figure 4]:
+Deciding to implement a VDES service follows the decision matrix provided in Figure 4:

 VDES implementation decision matrix

+Provision of VDES shore stations may be managed through a regular scheduled lifecycle process for existing AIS shore stations; through an upgrade of existing AIS shore stations; or through the implementation of VDES at a new location where there is no existing AIS shore station.

+VDES shore station considerations will include: [AIS system load; services to be provided; existing equipment (for existing sites); antenna requirements, including interaction with other services; power requirements; … ]

-[Table 2] provides further information on considerations for VDES implementation.
+Table 2 provides further information on considerations for VDES implementation. [amend table to include technical requirements]

 Considerations for VDES Implementation